MakineniSuryaTej/AWS-Learning/README.md

 - It is a SaaS model business analytics service that lets you make better decisions based on your data.
 - It creates dashboards to gain business insights.
 It lets us visualize our data (bar graphs, scatter plots, pie charts, etc).
 - Use cases: Analyzing sales performance, Application traffic data, and marketing campaign analysis.

+## Day 11

+> Amazon SageMaker
+- It is a fully managed ML platform.
+It lets you import (from S3, Athena, etc.) and prepare the data, build your model, train the model using optimized infrastructure, and deploy the model (like EC2, etc.).

+> Amazon Kendra
+- It is an intelligent Search service.
+It uses natural language processing and allows a customized search.
+- Data sources include S3, FSx, RDS, Aurora, Websites, Google drives, Github, etc.
+- The questions we can ask can be fact-based or descriptive.

+> Amazon Lex
+- Lex allows you to build conversational interfaces using natural language models in your application.
+- Features: Multi-Platform compatibility, handles speech or text input, etc.
+The main use is to provide a helpful customer handling chatbox on our website.

+> Amazon Polly
+- It uses deep learning to generate realistic-sounding speech, from the text we provide.
+- We provide the text and Polly will generate speech that can be streamed, downloaded, or saved to S3.

+> Amazon Comprehend
+- It used NLP, and ML to process text to discover insights, meanings, etc.
+- It can perform sentiment analysis from social media feeds and also provides intelligent search.

+> Amazon Textract, Transcribe, Translate
+- A group of services that use ML to process text.
+- Textract extracts information from documents, Transcribe is a speech-to-text service, and Translate is a language translation service.

+> Amazon Rekognition
+- It performs image and video analysis.
+It can perform content moderation to identify harmful or offensive images, identify verification, and identify objects and text in images.

+> Monitoring and Logging
+- Collecting and monitoring these is critical to the health of the AWS ecosystem.
+- Metrics: Numerical representations of the things like capacity and demand, tracked over time.
+- Logs: A record of what has happened, to make sense of errors or security events.
+- Configurations: Settings and guidelines across all of your cloud resources.

+> CloudWatch vs CloudTrail
+- CloudWatch
+1. Gives visibility to cloud resources and applications.
+2. Tracks metrics in dashboards.
+3. Stores logs from many sources.
+4. Triggers events with CloudWatch alarms.
+5. CloudWatch lets you watch your cloud resources as your AWS ecosystem evolves.

+- CloudTrail
+1. Provides accountability for actions taken in your account.
+2. Centralize activity logs across regions in an S3 bucket.
+3. Tracks only API activity in your AWS account.
+4. CloudTrail creates a trail of breadcrumbs for any action in your account.

+> Tags (Managing Resources)
+- They are key-value pairs, they help you sort and visualize your cloud resources on AWS.

+> Systems Manager
+- Groups resources on AWS, on-premises, or on other cloud platforms.
+View aggregated operational data of resource group.
+- **Systems Manager Parameter Store: It can store sensitive data like passwords, database strings, license keys, etc.**

+> AWS Health Dashboard
+- The best way to know about service outages in your AWS account is by using the AWS health dashboard or Health API.
+- **Trusted Advisor** is a one-stop shop for best practice advice.
+It provides advice on Performance, Cost Optimization, Service Limits, Fault Tolerance, Operational Excellence, and Security.

+> Auditing on AWS
+- Auditing is the continuous act of monitoring passive configurations for security and best practices.
+- **AWS Config**: Leverages pre-defines recommendations or create custom rules.
+- Audit Manager: Centralize audit data from AWS config and security services.
+Find root causes of noncompliance and generate reports.
+- **The AWS Well-Architected Tool**: Assess your workloads, learn about best practices, and generate action plans.

+> Additional Services
+- Amazon Connect: It is a business service that allows you to provision a contact center in the cloud.
+- WorkSpaces and AppStream are end-user services that enable you to give access to virtual desktops and applications hosted on AWS.